 For a better background in pheromone research, this review article, Human Pheromones: Integrating Neuroendocrinology and Ethology.by James V. Kohl, Michaela Atzmueller, Bernhard Fink & Karl Grammer (Neuroendocrinology Letters 2001) is a good starting point.
 In their conclusion they state that, “Human life and interactions are influenced by pheromones whether or not affect or effect are part of our consciousness.”

 In another excellent overview, “Human pheromones and sexual attraction” (European Journal of Obstetrics & Gynecology and Reproductive Biology, Volume 118, Issue 2 , Pages 135-142, 1 February 2005), the authors state in their abstract that: “…recent studies have found that pheromones may play an important role in the behavioural and reproduction biology of humans.”
 In their conclusion, they go further and say that, “Human sociosexual interactions are influenced by pheromones, even if they cannot be detected consciously.”
-The full article is available here.

 - Copulins: increase testosterone by 150%

 This result comes from a study by Astrid Jütte of the Ludwig Boltzmann Institute for Urban Ethology at the University of Vienna.
 An English language summary of the article was unpublished and is no longer online, but it is discussed in the above referenced paper “Human pheromones and sexual attraction”, which is available here.